ubccr/xdmod/user_manual_builder/Allocations_Tab.rst

 The Allocations Tab displays information about both active and expired allocations.
 Toggle the |active| button or the |expired|
 button to view only allocations that are active or expired.
-The default view shows a summary for the logged in individual.
+The default view shows a summary for the logged-in individual.
 Use the search feature shown in (:numref:`search`) to look up allocations for other individuals.